pbeeken/attiny-I2CPeripheral/README.md

+# attiny-I2CSlave
-# I2C Slave for RoboSapien
+# I2C Slave explorations for RoboSapien

 Although this project has a specific purpose it can serve as a model for other I2C implementations as this one will entertain many special details with timing.